How Can I Stop My Puppy From Barking Excessively?

 Introduce Regular Exercise

 Regular exercise is key to keeping your puppy happy and content, which in turn can help reduce their barking.
-Just like humans, dogs need physical activity to burn off energy and keep their minds stimulated.
+Just like humans, dogs need to burn off energy and keep their minds stimulated.
 A tired puppy is less likely to bark excessively, as they will be too worn out to engage in disruptive behavior.

 Make sure to provide your puppy with plenty of opportunities for exercise throughout the day.
 Take them for walks, play fetch in the backyard, or engage in other physical activities that they enjoy.
 Regular exercise will not only tire them out but also contribute to their overall well-being.